 Christ: The Ultimate Redeemer Who Bought Us Back

-Every kinsman redeemer, every Passover lamb, every year of Jubilee when slaves were set free — all of it pointed forward like a thousand signposts converging on a single destination: Jesus Christ, God’s ultimate Redeemer.
-When we ask about the Bible meaning of redemption, we are ultimately asking what Jesus accomplished on the cross.
+Every kinsman redeemer, every Passover lamb, every year of Jubilee when slaves were set free — all of it pointed forward to one Person: Jesus Christ, God’s ultimate Redeemer

 Remember those three qualifications of a kinsman redeemer?
 Jesus fulfilled every one of them perfectly.
 He had to be a close relative — so God became human, “born of woman, born under the law” (Galatians 4:4).
 He had to be able to pay the price — and as the sinless Son of God, only He possessed a life valuable enough to ransom the entire human race.
 He had to be willing — and He was, agonizingly, beautifully willing.